-The fact that you have been in prison will not in itself mean that the local council has to treat you as being vulnerable and in priority need – you will have to show how this and any other factors make you more likely to find it difficult to seek out and maintain accommodation compared with other homeless people.
+The fact that you have been in prison does not in itself mean that the local council has to treat you as being vulnerable and in priority need.
+You have to show how this and any other factors make you more likely to find it difficult to seek out and maintain accommodation compared with other homeless people.

 Prisoners and ex-offenders treated as intentionally homeless

-If the council decides you are intentionally homeless, it will only offer you limited help with finding housing.
+If the council decides you are intentionally homeless, it only offers you limited help with finding housing.
 If you are in priority need, you may be offered temporary accommodation for a short period only.

 A council could also decide that you are intentionally homeless if you gave up your tenancy because your entitlement to housing benefit ended during a period in prison.

-It is very important to seek advice from a housing adviser, particularly in cases where it could be argued you were sent to prison for a crime that was not premeditated, or was not deliberate because you were not able to understand the consequences of your own actions, for example because of:
+It is very important to seek advice from a housing adviser, particularly in cases where it could be argued you were sent to prison for a crime that was not premeditated, or was not deliberate because you were not able to understand the consequences of your own actions.